DerekCook/CoreMidi4J/README.md

 > [filtering out](#filtering-out-broken-midi-devices) broken MIDI
 > device implementations.

-Here is an example of how to do test whether CoreMidi4J is available.
+Here is an example of how to test whether CoreMidi4J is available.
 This class can safely be loaded on any system, and will check the environment to see if it is safe to try and load the class in the section that follows: